 - Mock training scenarios to get your ready for all types of issues

-What is a typical day in the life of a trainer in your program?
+What is a typical day in the life of a trainer during training?

-Trainers in our program have a busy but manageable schedule.
-We keep all of our trainers during their training period at or under 40 hours a week.
-Trainers will get 40 hours per week, with the opportunity to work overtime.
-They typically meet 5 days per week with their manager (not at the facility).
+New trainers will have a busy but manageable schedule.
+We keep all of our trainers around 40 hours a week during the initial training period.
+You will typically meet 5 days per week with your manager for hands-on training.
 You will also shadow many different types of appointments, have appointments of your own, and get to train many different types of dogs!
-Over time, your pay structure will change and you will be able to decide exactly how many hours you wish to work each week.

 What changes when I am an established trainer?

 Besides working with dogs, the best part about being a SK9 trainer is having a flexible schedule!
 Once you are an established trainer, you make your own schedule!
-You can regulate how many hours you want, have the ability to block off time, and more!
+You can decide how many hours you want, you will have the ability to block off time, and more!

 What can I do to be successful at this job?

-On the dog training side, what sets us a part is that we approach every dog differently.
-Every dog is different, so having one approach is not appropriate in order to give the clients the best training possible.
-Combine this with the fact that we do the majority of our training inside clients' homes and it means we can address any situation and help dogs live their best possible lives!
+On the dog training side, what sets us apart is that we approach every dog differently.
+Every dog is different, so having one approach is not appropriate in order to give our clients the best training possible.
+Combine this with the fact that we do the majority of our training inside clients' homes, and it means we can address any situation and help dogs live their best possible lives!

-The best part of our job is our excellent supportive team!
+The best part of our job is our excellent and supportive team!
 You may ask, “Is Suburban K9 a great company to work for”?
-I think an easier way to answer that is to ask some of our current team members!
+The easiest way to answer that is to ask some of our current team members!